 J Investig Allergol Clin Immunol 2022; Vol 32(6)

-The life-threating nature of the anaphylactic reactions promotes a growing interest to discover new biomarkers that could support their better diagnosis and prevention.
-However, both the clinical features and the etiopathology of anaphylaxis are very diverse, hindering the elucidation of valuable molecular indicators of disease.
+The life-threatening nature of anaphylactic reactions has increased interest in discovering new biomarkers that could improve diagnosis and prevention.
+However, the diverse nature of the clinical features and the etiology and pathogenesis of anaphylaxis hinder the identification of valuable molecular indicators of disease.

-Most studies of anaphylaxis have focused on the immune system.
-Precisely, anaphylactic reactions are characterized primarily by IgE-mediated activation of mast cells and basophils and the release of several mediators.
-Among them, determinations of the serum tryptase levels is the main in vitro test used to confirm the reaction and there are no available biomarkers with predictive capacity for this pathological event.
-However, recent research has postulated that alternative pathways, cell types and systems are involved.
-Consequently, different molecular products have been explored and indicated as potential biomarkers, but none of them have been translated into the clinical practice yet.
-Precisely, vasoactive agents, proteases, proteoglycans, lipids, interleukins, cytokines, products of the complement-contact and coagulation systems, circulating proteins, extracellular vesicles, microRNAs and metabolites have been found to be altered in patients with anaphylaxis.
-The recognition of biological processes and molecular pathways interacting in the magnitude of the microenvironments switched on in anaphylaxis will notably nourish the clinical practice and the recognition of better molecular markers.
-Therefore, this article covers a broad review of the different mediators described in anaphylaxis and their proposal as biomarkers of this pathological event, as well as their role in the molecular basis of the reaction.
+Most studies on anaphylaxis focus on the immune system.
+Anaphylactic reactions are characterized primarily by IgE-mediated activation of mast cells and basophils and release of mediators.
+Determination of serum tryptase levels is the main in vitro test used to confirm the reaction, although there are no biomarkers that can predict it.
+Nevertheless, recent research has postulated that alternative pathways, cell types, and systems are involved.
+Consequently, various molecular products have been explored and considered potential biomarkers, although none of them are yet used in clinical practice.
+The products that are altered in patients with anaphylaxis include vasoactive agents, proteases, proteoglycans, lipids, interleukins, cytokines, products of the complement-contact and coagulation systems, circulating proteins, extracellular vesicles, microRNAs, and metabolites.
+The recognition of biological processes and molecular pathways affecting the microenvironments involved in anaphylaxis will considerably improve clinical practice and the identification of better molecular markers.
+We offer a broad review of the various mediators described in anaphylaxis, consider their usefulness as potential biomarkers of this pathological event, and examine their role in the molecular basis of the reaction.